Murfreesboro TN Real Estate

 Smith Farms

 A Blackman area community with strong buyer interest and a growing inventory of modern homes.
-Well-connected to I-24 and everyday retail along the western corridor.
+Well-connected to I-24 and everyday retail along the western corridor of Murfreesboro.

 View Neighborhood